magmaOffenburg/magmaChallenge/README.md

 - the ball leaves the keep away area
 - the opponent player touches the ball

-These conditions are checkd by the server (has to be run in keep away mode), which switches the play mode to `GameOver` if either is true.
+These conditions are checked by the server (has to be run in keep away mode), which switches the play mode to `GameOver` if either is true.

 The keep away area's size decreases over time and is calculated like this: